About this course

 Study ocean energy and offshore engineering on this MSc course at the University of Southampton.
 This master’s degree will give you expert knowledge about the science behind natural energy resources.
 You’ll be well prepared for a range of offshore engineering specialisms, and will graduate with the skills to move into a career in the maritime sector.

-On this ocean energy and offshore engineering UK master’s degree you’ll carry out structural and hydrodynamic analyses for offshore engineering of fixed and floating structures.
+On this pathway you’ll carry out structural and hydrodynamic analyses for offshore engineering of fixed and floating structures.
 You’ll focus on how to incorporate feasibility analysis of designs and probabilistic theory of the operating climate.

 Discover the role of thermo-fluid processes in technologies which use hydrocarbon fuels in a sustainable way.
 These include clean combustion, carbon capture and storage, and oil and gas recovery.